 This procrastination help is not a quick fix, but, rather, it is a life lesson in how to empower yourself step-by-step and how to keep from falling off and giving up.
 Be realistic in your thinking, not grandiose.
 When a negative thought crosses your mind which seems to you like a problem, in reality, it often just doesn’t matter.
 Instead, find each day a way to make your life happier.

 Do you want to dig deeper into the field of positive psychology?
-Click through to learn the 6 things happy people do every day: key to happiness.
+Click through for 100 being happy quotes to unlock the key to happiness.

 What is your approach?